intuition-dev/mbCLIx/docs/src/cms.md

     - Copy file `config.yaml.example` in the folder `/cms/CMS`, rename it to `config.yaml`, it is necessarily change `appMount` field value to the path to your mounted folder with site from CDN.
 You can also change ports or admin password (optional).

-1. in folder `/cms/CMS` run command to install node_modules, compile them and run node:
+1. in folder `/cms/CMS` run command to install node_modules, compile them and run node.js:
     ```sh
     $ tsc

     $ node index.js
     // or:
     // $ nohup node index.js &
-    // if you want node running after the terminal will be closed
+    // if you want node.js running after the terminal will be closed
     ```
 1. In folders `/cms/CMS/www` and `/cms/CMS/wwwAdmin` accordingly run command to compile pug:
     ```sh